Endsleigh Insurance

-Endsleigh Insurance is a Cheltenham-based UK insurance intermediary specialising in the student, education, graduate and sport markets.
+Endsleigh Insurance was a British insurance intermediary based in Cheltenham, specialising in the student, education, graduate and sport markets.
 It is the preferred insurer for several unions and professional associations.

+It was bought by HOWDEN in 2021 and completed its merge on the 15th of October 2024, with all staff transferred to HOWDEN to continue offering the same expertise and level of care.

 Endsleigh was established in 1965 by National Union of Students (NUS).

 In March 2018, Endsleigh was acquired by A-Plan Holdings, and is the only official and approved insurer of National Union of Students.
-The current CEO of Endsleigh is Alison Meckiffe.

 History

 Conceived by the former University of Nottingham student Michael Jeremy Naylor, Endsleigh was founded by National Union of Students (NUS) in 1965 to provide tailored insurance services to university and college students.
 It was named after Endsleigh Street in Bloomsbury, on the Duke of Bedford's Bedford Estate where the NUS had its headquarters at the time.
-With Mike Naylor as its Managing Director, it then expanded into the graduate and professionals markets.
+With Mike Naylor as its managing director, it then expanded into the graduate and professionals markets.
 Since its founding it has been the only insurer recommended by the NUS and is now the preferred insurance supplier for many professional associations, including the National Association of Schoolmasters Union of Women Teachers (NASUWT) and the University and College Union (UCU).

 In 1970 Endsleigh moved from its London headquarters to Cheltenham.

 In 1976 the NUS sold 100% of the company to Gouda Insurance International, as it was felt a stronger financial base was needed to fully exploit market opportunities.
 The NUS retained two seats on the board and in 1982 bought back a 14% shareholding.
 In July 1995, Endsleigh's founder and still driving influence, Mike Naylor, was killed in a car crash in Southern France at the age of 59.

 From 1993 to 1996, Endsleigh sponsored the English Football League.
 From 1988 to 1999 Endsleigh was the main shirt sponsor for Burnley F.C., with its logo appearing on the players' shirts, and it did the same for Cheltenham Town F.C. from 1997 to 1999.
 In the late 1990s to early 2000s, a club called Endsleigh, later known as EFC Cheltenham, played in the Hellenic Football League.